 - Check the latest developments on ITC Trademap or the Indian Spices Board.
 ITC Trademap offers details of trade volumes and values, per year and per importing and exporting country.
 The Indian Spices Board’s data predominantly cover details of Indian production and exports.

-- Also consider targeting smaller, fast-growing importers of curcuma longa, most notably Italy, Austria, and Belgium.
+- Also consider targeting smaller, fast-growing importers of Curcuma longa, most notably Austria and Switzerland.
 Although their import volumes are smaller, they may be interesting enough to focus on for small to medium-sized exporters, as volumes would still be substantial for them.

-4. What trends offer opportunities on the European curcuma longa market?
+4. What trends offer opportunities or pose trends on the European Curcuma longa market?

-European consumers are becoming increasingly health-conscious consumers.
+European consumers are increasingly becoming health-conscious consumers.
 They look for healthy products and avoiding products that are considered unhealthy.
 Unhealthy ingredients are predominantly salt, sugar, and fat.
-Salt can be substituted by spice and herbs mixes, of which curcuma is often an ingredient.
+Salt can be substituted by spice and herbs mixes, in which curcuma is often an ingredient.

-Furthermore, curcuma is also considered as a natural yellowish colouring additive and the food industry increasingly uses it as an ingredient to colour cheese, mustard, butter, yellow cake mix, and popcorn.
-Adding curcuma to many special diet plans (in example the chrono, paleo, and keto diets) is promoted to reduce inflammation, boost mood, reduce blood sugar, improve heart health and inhibit tumour growth.
+Adding curcuma to many special diets plans (in example the chrono, paleo, and keto diets) is promoted to reduce inflammation, boost mood, reduce blood sugar, improve hearth health and inhibit tumour growth.

 This trend is likely to remain the leading driver of food market developments in the next decades and will positively impact demand for spices such as curcuma.